KheirAli/Klip_test/ReadMe.md

 ---

+CelebA_experiment.ipynb — DPS Deblurring + Heatmap + AUC
+Open CelebA_experiment.ipynb.
+At the top of the notebook, set your paths and parameters in the Configuration cell:

+The notebook will:

+- Load the CelebA-HQ DDPM (google/ddpm-celebahq-256) from Hugging Face
+- Generate a blurry measurement and run DPS deblurring
+- Store measurement updates at each diffusion step
+- Compute an anomaly heatmap from the stored updates
+- Evaluate AUC against binary masks
+- (Optionally) generate synthetic artifact images + masks for evaluation

 ## Acknowledgements

 This repository is built on top of [jasonhu4/PaDIS](https://github.com/jasonhu4/PaDIS).
 The KLIP post-processing code in `klip_analysis.ipynb` was developed separately and integrated into this fork to enable improved reconstruction via Karhunen–Loève decomposition of the diffusion measurement updates.